Generated at: 2026-05-16 10:25:43

 Success Requires Strong Collaboration with Field Sales Representatives

 A critical bottleneck in implementing sales support is the level of collaboration between the field sales department and the marketing department.
-The marketing department conducts market and needs analysis to acquire leads and nurture potential customers.
+The marketing department conducts market and needs analysis, generates leads, and nurtures potential customers.

 Meanwhile, sales representatives approach these leads and handle the closing process.
 Both play vital roles, but poor collaboration between them can create significant disadvantages for the entire organization.